api-platform/docs/admin/getting-started.md

 ## Customizing the Admin

 The API Platform's admin parses the Hydra documentation exposed by the API and transforms it to an object data structure.
-This data structure can be customized to add, remove or customize resources and properties.
+This data structure can be tailored to add, remove or customize resources and properties.
 To do so, we can leverage the `AdminBuilder` component provided by the library.
 It's a lower level component than the `HydraAdmin` one we used in the previous example.
-It allows to access to the object storing the structure of admin's screens.
+It allows to access the object storing the structure of admin's screens.

 ### Using Custom Components

-In the following example, we change components used for the `description` property of the `books` resource to ones accepting HTML (respectively `RichTextField` that renders HTML markup and `RichTextInput`, a WYSWYG editor).
+In the following example, we change components used for the `description` property of the `books` resource to ones accepting HTML (respectively `RichTextField` that renders HTML markup and `RichTextInput`, a WYSIWYG editor).
 (To use the `RichTextInput`, the `ra-input-rich-text` package is must be installed: `yarn add ra-input-rich-text`).

 ```javascript